PinakShome/Data-Science-Case-Studies/Ratings_Regression/Readme.md

 # PREPROCESSING
 Steps included:

-1)Dropping rows with null values: To ensure the quality of the data.
+- Dropping rows with null values: To ensure the quality of the data.
-2)Mean imputation for numeric features and mode imputation for categorical features: This was done for each player's repeated instances.
+- Mean imputation for numeric features and mode imputation for categorical features: This was done for each player's repeated instances.
-3)Converting the 'date' column to age: Since age is more relevant to player performance.
+- Converting the 'date' column to age: Since age is more relevant to player performance.
-4)Merging relevant tables: This formed a comprehensive dataset combining player attributes and ratings.
+- Merging relevant tables: This formed a comprehensive dataset combining player attributes and ratings.

 ## Detailed Steps:

 ### Data Loading:

-1) Connected to the SQLite database.
+- Connected to the SQLite database.
-2)Extracted tables including Player_Attributes and Player.
+- Extracted tables including Player_Attributes and Player.

 ### Initial Data Cleaning:

-1)Dropped columns like id, player_fifa_api_id, and date.
+- Dropped columns like id, player_fifa_api_id, and date.
-2)Converted categorical variables (preferred_foot, attacking_work_rate, defensive_work_rate) to numeric values where appropriate based on domain knowledge.
+- Converted categorical variables (preferred_foot, attacking_work_rate, defensive_work_rate) to numeric values where appropriate based on domain knowledge.

 ### Handling Null Values:

-1)Removed rows with any null values.
+- Removed rows with any null values.
-2)Performed mean imputation for numeric columns and mode imputation for categorical columns.
+- Performed mean imputation for numeric columns and mode imputation for categorical columns.

 ### Merging Data:

-1)Merged Player_Attributes and Player tables on player_api_id.
+- Merged Player_Attributes and Player tables on player_api_id.

 # Exploratory Data Analysis

 EDA involved visualizing the distributions of player attributes and their relationships with the overall rating.
 Key observations included:

-1)Linearity and collinearity: Significant linearity was observed between some features and the target variable.
+- Linearity and collinearity: Significant linearity was observed between some features and the target variable.
-2)Anomalies: Instances where higher attribute values did not necessarily lead to higher ratings.
+- Anomalies: Instances where higher attribute values did not necessarily lead to higher ratings.

 ## Visualizations:

-1)Histograms: For overall rating and other numeric features.
+- Histograms: For overall rating and other numeric features.
-2)Correlation Matrix: Heatmap showing the correlations between different features.
+- Correlation Matrix: Heatmap showing the correlations between different features.
-3)Scatter Plots: For numeric features against overall rating.
+- Scatter Plots: For numeric features against overall rating.
-4)Bar Plots: For categorical features like preferred_foot, attacking_work_rate, and defensive_work_rate.
+- Bar Plots: For categorical features like preferred_foot, attacking_work_rate, and defensive_work_rate.

 # FEATURE ENGINEERING

 Steps included:

-1)Creating 'age' from 'birthday': To capture the effect of a player's age on their performance.
+- Creating 'age' from 'birthday': To capture the effect of a player's age on their performance.
-2)Dropping less significant columns: Columns like birthday, player_name, and other IDs were dropped after extraction of useful features.
+- Dropping less significant columns: Columns like birthday, player_name, and other IDs were dropped after extraction of useful features.

 # MODELING

 The following models were implemented and compared:

-1)Linear Regression
+- Linear Regression
-2)Ridge Regression
+- Ridge Regression
-3)Lasso Regression
+- Lasso Regression
-4)Random Forest Regressor
+- Random Forest Regressor
-5)Neural Networks
+- Neural Networks

 ## Model Workflow
 - Baseline Model: Mean of the training set target variable.